gema-arta/heiwa/docs/poc/4-Final_System.md

 # Build.
 time { make; }

-# Install the package and create symlinks for compatibility with Module-Init-Tools (the package that previously handled Linux kernel modules).
+# Install and create symlinks for compatibility with Module-Init-Tools (the package that previously handled Linux kernel modules).
 time {
     make install
     for B in {dep,ins,rm}mod modprobe; do